Reporting domestic accounts and financial contracts

-Individuals are not required to report any information regarding domestic accounts.
+Individuals are not required to report information about their domestic accounts.

-Financial institutions operating in Belgium are legally required to report information on their customers’ domestic accounts, financial contracts concluded in Belgium and transactions involving cash carried out in Belgium to the Central Point of Contact for accounts and financial contracts (CPC).
-This information must be provided for both their customers residing in Belgium and their customers residing abroad (natural and legal persons).
+Financial institutions operating in Belgium are required by law to report information on their customers’ domestic accounts, financial contracts concluded in Belgium and transactions involving cash carried out in Belgium to the Central Point of Contact for accounts and financial contracts (CPC).
+This information must be provided for both customers residing in Belgium and those residing abroad (natural and legal persons).

-The Law of 8 July 2018 (only available in Dutch or French) and the Royal Decree of 7 April 2019 (only available in Dutch or French) lay down which information these declarers must report about their customers to the CPC (for more information, see below under ‘What information must be reported?’).
+The Act of 8 July 2018 (available in Dutch and French) and the Royal Decree of 7 April 2019 (available in Dutch and French) detail the information reporting agents must submit about their customers to the CPC (for more information, see "Information to be reported" below).

 On a continuous basis:

-- Belgian bank and payment accounts and powers of attorney on these accounts.
-For each account, the account number, the capacity of the customer (account holder or proxy holder) and the start or end date of the account must be reported;
+- Belgian bank and payment accounts and powers of attorney for such accounts.
+For each account, the account number, the capacity of the customer (account holder or power-of-attorney holder) and the opening or closing date of the account must be reported;

 - rental of safe-deposit boxes;